Generating the hard copy muster list PDF

 Customising the header

 The header at the top of every page can include whichever vessel particulars matter to your flag state.
-From the Hard Copy page, click Header settings to open the customisation panel:
+From the Hard Copy page, open Print Settings to configure:

 • Yacht name — required, defaults to whatever's in your yacht profile